Wild-Drives/wild-drives-website/blog/season-one-review.md

 I found Love Campers, who were local, had converted electric vans before, and their conversions looked amazing!

 The design uses a lot of light neutral colors.
-I didn't know if this Would "quirky" enough to be listed on Quirky Campers but I wanted it to feel luxurious and also feel more spacious as it is a compact van.
+I didn't know if this would be "quirky" enough to be listed on Quirky Campers but I wanted it to feel luxurious and also feel more spacious as it is a compact van.
 The bamboo surfaces and tongue and groove woodwork just looks fantastic!

-I also really wanted an induction hob.
-To be able to cook without gas would be a nice feature to offer customers, so I wanted to give it a go.
+I also really wanted an **induction hob.** To be able to cook without gas would be a nice feature to offer customers, so I wanted to give it a go.
 That ended up adding a lot to the costs.
 The beastly solar panel, battery, inverter, and induction hob cost £3,492 total.
 I love the induction hob though, it was worth it.

 I also wanted heating.
 We explored electric options but there just wasn't a feasible option out there that wouldn't drain the battery quickly.
-We opted for gas blow air heating.
-I didn't want customers to freeze to death!
+We opted for **gas blow air heating.** I didn't want customers to freeze to death!
 There's no luxury in that.
 That cost £1,100.

-### One off costs: £3,020.37
+### One-off costs: £3,020.37

 To get the van ready to hire out, I had to fill it with things to make it livable.
 Before we go into the details I would like to point out that a lot of these purchases should definitely last for several years, Capital Assets in accounting terms.